siemens/cmp-test-suite/output.md

 ### report.html
 Higher level test report.

-Under the section "Test Details" tab "All" you will find the name, Documentation, Tags, Status and if failed the Message of the tests you´ve run.
+Under the section "Test Details" tab "All" you will find the name, documentation, tags, status and if failed the message of the tests you´ve run.
 The background of the Report is green, if all tests passed.
 It is red, if at least one test is failed (or skipped).
 By clicking in one of the tests you will be navigated to the log.html.